stamat/poops/README.md

 poops yourAwesomeConfig.json
 ```

-If you have installed Poop locally you can run it with `npx poops` or add a script to your `package.json`:
+If you have installed Poops locally you can run it with `npx poops` or add a script to your `package.json`:

 ```json
 {